remii5/feather/README.md

 In regards to my programming, lots of time was spent debugging my reconstruction algorithm.
 I did not realize for a long time that it was only reconstructing a portion of my input image because of the size I had my algorithm analyse for defects.

 I look forward to returning to this project or a similar project in the future.
 Finding ways to possibly optimize something like this would be interesting.
-This particular project would definetly see success with a larger dataset and optimizations in processing large image file sizes.
+This particular project would definetly see success with a larger dataset and optimizations in processing larger image file sizes.

 ## Requirements